 Some bloggers do this, and good luck to ‘em.
-We’re not trying to make money from the site, and don’t like feeling obliged to be nice about a sponsor, so the answer has, so far, always been no. We might consider running ads for charities or other good causes (for free); or for breweries or pubs we particularly like.
+We’re not trying to make money from the site, and don’t like feeling obliged to be nice about a sponsor, so the answer has, so far, always been no. We might consider running ads for charities or other good causes (for free).
 Ask us — it can’t hurt.

 7. Why aren’t you interested in the cereal, mushrooms, butter or gin I’m promoting?